 Poor leadership, combined with low morale, will create a negative workplace environment.

-This means that even workers who were not originally affected by the initial issues can become “infected” with low morale.
+This means that even workers who were not originally affected by the initial issues can become “infected” by this negative environment.

-This low morale can gradually spread to all areas of the company, which can be devastating.
+This low morale gradually spreads to all areas of the company.

 Evaluating Poor Leadership

 There is no room for poor leadership in your organization.

 If you are a sales leader, take time to reflect on how you can challenge your own ideas about what it means to be a great leader.
 Actively work to ensure that you are enabling your team to be as effective as possible.

 Take a step back and think about KPIs impacted by leadership including turnover and growth.
 Is turnover high?
 Are new employees leaving after a short tenure?
 Are tenured employees leaving after years of loyalty?

 Analyzing your own leadership ability and that of your peers enables your company to recruit and keep those very employees that make your company successful.